 Asters and autumn colour in Upton’s Garden

-Upton’s gardens cover 32 acres of woodlands, water, lawns, terraced borders and a kitchen garden, there’s variety to see all year round, with a number of highlights in the autumn.
+Upton’s gardens cover 32 acres of woodlands, water, lawns, terraced borders and a kitchen garden.
+There’s variety to see all year round, and several highlights in the autumn.

-Although the gardens are looking less pristine this year as you enter in early September you will still see glorious colours.
-On the upper terraces the shrubby Salvias with shades of yellow and red of La Luna and Hot Lips along with the firery Kniphofia ‘Toffee Nosed’ and the cool colours of the blue and white Agapanthus albiflorus ‘Sandringham’ and A. umbellatus ‘Windsor Castle’ protected by the red brick wall behind.
+Although the gardens are looking less pristine this year, you’ll still see glorious colours in early September.
+On the upper terraces shrubby Salvias - La Luna and Hot Lips – provide shades of yellow and red, together with the firery Kniphofia ‘Toffee Nosed,’ with its tall poker-like spires.
+Cooler colours - blue and white – come from Agapanthus albiflorus ‘Sandringham’ and A. umbellatus ‘Windsor Castle’, protected by the red brick wall behind.

-See the various and changing colours on the naturalised shrub bank which is full of pollinating insects and butterflies before the autumn herbaceous plantings of the deep blues and purples of the Aster, Symphyotrichum and Chrysantheums which are complemented by swaying clumps of grasses and old roses against the wall.
+Full of pollinating insects and butterflies, the naturalised shrub bank also contains various and changing colours.
+You’ll see the autumn herbaceous plantings - the deep blues and purples of the Aster, Symphyotrichum and Chrysantheums - complemented by swaying clumps of grasses and old climbing roses

 As summer turns to Autumn, you can see the changing colour of the trees, including Upton’s five mature cedars planted around 1680.
 They tower over the South Lawn, magnificent; the distinctive shape of the first-introduced cedars of Lebanon, Cedrus libani.
 We believe they were planted in the parkland surrounding the original house, perhaps to divide the garden from the parkland or to screen off the distant farmhouse and preserve an unspoilt vista.
 How much they will have witnessed over their long and continuing lives.